Midfielder: Holding midfielder

-Yaya Touré, pictured playing for the Ivory Coast in 2012, was a versatile holding midfielder; although his playing style initially led him to be described by pundits as a "carrier", due to his ability to carry the ball and transition from defence to attack, he later adapted to more of a playmaking role.

 A holding or deep-lying midfielder stays close to their team's defence, while other midfielders may move forward to attack.
 The holding midfielder may also have responsibilities when their team has the ball.
-This player will make mostly short and simple passes to more attacking members of their team but may try some more difficult passes depending on the team's strategy.
+This player will make mostly short and simple passes to more attacking members of their team, but may try some more difficult passes depending on the team's strategy.
 Marcelo Bielsa is considered a pioneer in the use of a holding midfielder in defence.
 This position may be seen in the 4–2–3–1 and 4–4–2 diamond formations.
 Writer Jonathan Wilson has identified three different types of holding midfielder, namely the destroyer, the creator, and the carrier.

 …we knew that Zidane, Raúl and Figo didn't track back, so we had to put a guy in front of the back four who would defend.

 — Arrigo Sacchi describes Real Madrid's need for Claude Makélélé as a holding midfielder.

 Initially, a defensive midfielder, or "destroyer", and a playmaker, or "creator", were often fielded alongside each other as a team's two holding central midfielders.
 The destroyer was usually responsible for making tackles, regaining possession, and distributing the ball to the creator, while the creator was responsible for retaining possession and keeping the ball moving, often with long passes out to the flanks, in the manner of a more old-fashioned deep-lying playmaker or regista (see below).
-Earlier examples of a destroyer are Nobby Stiles, Herbert Wimmer, and Marco Tardelli, while later examples include Claude Makélélé and Javier Mascherano, although several of these players also possessed qualities of other types of midfielders, and were therefore not confined to a single role.
-Early examples of a creator would be Gérson, Glenn Hoddle, and Sunday Oliseh, while more recent examples are Xabi Alonso, as well as Michael Carrick and Keira Walsh.
+Earlier examples of a destroyer are Nobby Stiles, Herbert Wimmer, and Marco Tardelli, while later examples include Claude Makélélé and Javier Mascherano.
+Early examples of a creator would be Gérson, Glenn Hoddle, and Sunday Oliseh, while more recent examples are Xabi Alonso, Michael Carrick and Keira Walsh.

+Croatian midfielder Luka Modrić was regarded as an emblematic "box-to-box" playmaker with Real Madrid.

 The latest and third type of holding midfielder developed as a box-to-box midfielder, or "carrier" or "surger", neither entirely destructive nor creative, who is capable of winning back possession and subsequently advancing from deeper positions either by distributing the ball to a teammate and making late runs into the box, or by carrying the ball themselves; recent examples of this type of player are Clarence Seedorf and Bastian Schweinsteiger, while Sami Khedira and Fernandinho are destroyers with carrying tendencies.
-Luka Modrić is a carrier with several qualities of the regista, and Yaya Touré was a carrier who became a playmaker later in his career after losing his stamina.
-N'Golo Kanté started out as the quintessential destroyer, but developed carrying tendencies under Antonio Conte at Chelsea.
+Luka Modrić is known as a carrier with several qualities of the regista, widely seen as emblematic of box-to-box playmaking.
+Yaya Touré was a carrier who became a playmaker later in his career.
+N'Golo Kanté started as the quintessential destroyer, but developed carrying tendencies under Antonio Conte at Chelsea.